Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: An ML-parameterization with triggering mechanism

+The zonal means of tendencies are more sensitive to the threshold than the RMSE computed for each column.
+For example, Fig. S3 (c and d) shows the zonal mean for the NN-t0.7 parameterization, which appear improved relative to Fig. \ref{FigZonal1NN2NN} (c and d).
+However, compared with an experiment where the physical deep convection scheme is not active (i.e., all tendencies are set to zero), the results are quite similar (not shown).
+In terms of zonal means, the NN-t0.0 parameterization shows very strong tendencies (Fig. S3 a and b), which mitigates its good per-column RMSE (Fig. S2).

+\textit{Offline} results may initially appear confusing, as they do not lead to a clear-cut conclusion.
+The NN-t0.5 configuration emerges as a good compromise, yielding an overall improvement in RMSE (Fig. \ref{FigRMSE1NN2NN} and Fig. S2).
+It effectively reduces background noise, especially at high latitudes, without significantly degrading the zonal means.
+The NN-t0.0 parameterization achieves the lowest RMSE but it produces zonal means that are too strong.
+These findings highlight the need for a comprehensive evaluation of the NN parameterizations through \textit{online} testing.

-\subsection{Online results}
+\subsection{\textit{Online} results}

-For a complete evaluation of the NN, online simulations must be performed.
-It allows a full assessment to interaction with others model parameterizations and dynamics and of model stability.
-The implementation of the NN parameterization in ARP-GEM is performed as in B25.
-The NN parameterization tendencies for dry static energy and humidity replace at every time step those of the Tiedtke-Bechtold scheme in the same model configuration as described in Section \ref{Sec2}.\ref{SubSec2a}.
-The momentum tendencies are still computed by the Tiedtke-Bechtold parameterization.
+The next step in assessing the NN-t$\alpha$ parameterization is to use it \textit{online}, as a replacement for the thermodynamic tendencies produced by the physical parameterization of deep convection.
+Indeed, the \textit{offline} evaluation does not allow for an assessment of the performance of the data-driven parameterization in interaction with the rest of the physical model components, in particular the dynamical core.

+The numerical implementation of the data-driven parameterization follows the approach described in B25.
+ARP-GEM runs in parallel with a Python script responsible for executing the data-driven parameterization.
+Using the OASIS coupler \citep{craig_development_2017}, ARP-GEM sends the inputs to the Python script at each model time step.
+The Python script then executes the data-driven parameterization and returns the inferred heating and moistening tendencies to ARP-GEM.
+These tendencies are then added to the contributions from other physical parameterizations (e.g., turbulence, radiative transfer), and subsequently integrated by the dynamical core.

-Three AMIP simulations are run, spanning five years (2006-2010), which is are largely sufficient to exclude the contribution of internal variability to differences.
-The description of the three simulations is described in Table \ref{TabSim1} : ARP-GEM is the reference simulation using the Tiedtke-Bechtold parameterization and ARP-GEM (NN-nt) and ARP-GEM (NN-t0.5) the two simulations where it is replaced by a NN.
+Four AMIP simulations are run over a five-year period (2006-2010), which is sufficient to exclude the contribution of interannual variability to differences between simulations.
+A description of the four simulations can be found in Table \ref{TabSim1}: ARP-GEM is the reference simulation using the Tiedtke-Bechtold parameterization; ARP-GEM (NN-B25), ARP-GEM (NN-t0.0) and ARP-GEM (NN-t0.5) are the three simulations in which it is replaced by the corresponding data-driven parameterization.
+We run the simulation ARP-GEM (NN-t0.0) to ensure that changes in the training dataset between B25 and NN-t0.5 are not the only source of differences.